 - LUCIANA STECCONI

-Luciana Stecconi's recent designs in the Washington DC area include Hedda Gabler and Bad Jews at Studio Theatre, Lights Rise on Grace at Woolly Mammoth Theatre Company, OLIVÈRio, a Brazilian Twist and The Gift of Nothing at the Kennedy Center Theater for Young Audiences, When She Had Wings at Imagination Stage, Grounded at Everyman Theatre in Baltimore and Olney Theater, Unexplored Interior at Mosaic Theater Company of DC, Tender Napalm at Signature Theater, A Tale of Two Cities at Synetic Theatre, Ohio Impromptu, at the Library of Congress, the world premieres of Lungs, Astroboy and the God of Comics, and The History of Kisses at Studio Theatre, the world premiere of Andy and the Shadows at Theater J, Heartless, A Discourse on the Wonders of the Invisible World, Dead and Breathing, The Ashes under Gait City, The Exceptionals and Barcelona at the Contemporary American Theater Festival, Carrie the Musical, Songs of the Dragons Flying to Heaven, Something You Did, In the Red and Brown Water, The Year of Magical Thinking, Souvenir, A Beautiful View, Nichole Canuso Dance Company's Wandering Alice, Amnesia Curiosa, Crestfall, An Iliad, Yellow Face, The Night Watcher, and many others.
+Luciana Stecconi's recent designs include The Effect, Cloud 9, Hedda Gabler and Bad Jews at Studio Theatre, Jesus Christ Superstar at Signature Theatre, Proof and The Invisible Hand at Olney Theater, Straight White Men at Marin Theatre Company, The Who and the What at Roundhouse Theatre, Lights Rise on Grace at Woolly Mammoth Theatre Company, From The Mouths of Monsters, OLIVÈRio, a Brazilian Twist and The Gift of Nothing at the Kennedy Center Theater for Young Audiences, When She Had Wings at Imagination Stage, Grounded at Everyman Theatre in Baltimore and Olney Theater, the world premiere of Unexplored Interior and The Vagrant Trilogy at Mosaic Theater Company of DC, A Tale of Two Cities at Synetic Theatre, Ohio Impromptu, at the Library of Congress, the world premiere of Berta, Berta and A Late Night in America at the Contemporary Theater Festival, the world premiere of Andy and the Shadows at Theater J, and many others.

-She has served as Adjunct Professor and Guest Artist at American University, Adjunct Assistant Professor and Guest Artist at Georgetown University, and has designed for Catholic University and The George Mason University resident theater company Theater of the First Amendment.
+She has previously served as Adjunct Professor in Scenic Design and Resident Artist at the George Mason University School of Theatre, Adjunct Professor and Guest Artist at American University, Adjunct Assistant Professor and Guest Artist at Georgetown University, and Guest Artist at Catholic University.

 Luciana holds an MFA in Theater Arts from Brandeis University, and was the winner of the 2010 OUTSTANDING EMERGING ARTIST AWARD during the 25th Annual Mayor’s Arts Awards Ceremony in Washington, D.C.